yakkobr/Generate-Certs/README.md

-# Generate Client & Server SSL Certificates
+# Generate Self-Signed SSL Certificates

 This is a Windows/Linux app (x64) that generates a set of self-signed SSL certificates

 Takes 1 minute to use this program compared to 15-30 minutes entering in and adjusting all the commands

+- If you just need one certificate instead of server & client certificates, just delete the client certificate files and rename the server certificate files to whatever you please
 - You will be asked to set the password for the Root CA cert, the Server Cert, and the Client cert.
 The Root CA cert requires a password if you want PFX and PEM files created, server/client password is optional.
 - You will also be asked what key size to use for the certs.
 Most people use 2048 as it is still considered secure.
 - Certificates expire 3650 days after day of certificate generation.